Responding to Learner Differences

 Differentiated Instruction and the Three Universal Design for Learning Principles*

 Affective networks.
-Differentiated instruction and UDL bear another important point of convergence: recognition of the importance of engaging learners in instructional tasks.
-UDL calls for motivating and sustaining learner engagement through flexible instruction, an objective that differentiated instruction supports very effectively.
-Differentiated instruction theory reinforces the importance of effective classroom management and reminds teachers of meeting the challenges of effective organizational and instructional practices.
-Therefore teachers are encouraged to offer choices of tools, adjust the level of difficulty of the material, and provide varying levels of scaffolding to gain and maintain learner attention during the instructional episode.
-These practices bear much in common with the UDL principle provide multiple means of engagement by offering choices of content and tools; providing adjustable levels of challenge, and offering a choice of learning context.
+Differentiation and UDL call for motivating and sustaining learner engagement through flexible instruction.
+Differentiated instruction emphasizes the importance of effective classroom management and reminds teachers of meeting the challenges of effective organizational and instructional practices.
+Teachers are encouraged to offer choices of tools, adjust the level of difficulty of the material, and provide varying levels of scaffolding to gain and maintain learner attention during the instructional episode.
+Similarly, UDL encourages teachers to provide multiple means of engagement by offering choices of content and tools; providing adjustable levels of challenge, and offering a choice of learning context.
 By providing varying levels of scaffolding when differentiating instruction, students have access to varied learning contexts as well as choices about their learning environment.

 In summary, differentiation and UDL are different but similar approaches to responding to the needs of learners.
 Effective teachers combine aspects of both approaches to set their classrooms up for success.
 In your classroom, you may find yourself planning specific means of differentiation in response to specific learner needs while also integrating a variety of choices to allow all learners a unique pathway to engage with content, interact during the lesson, or demonstrate learning.
 The key takeaway is that a one-size-fits-all model of education will most likely not be sufficient for your classroom.